-My latest organized visit to Hamburg started by train from Freiburg
+My latest organized visit to Hamburg began with a train from Freiburg

 Hauptbahnhof on December 12 at 9:48 AM.
 During the trip, the ICE 76 was

-diverted due to the deployment of an emergency doctor in the tracks
+diverted due to the deployment of an emergency doctor on the tracks

-(euphemistic for someone who threw himself in front of a train) and finally
+(euphemism for someone who threw himself in front of a train) and finally stopped longer at the small-town station in Riedstadt-Goddelau.

 Remember to click the photos to enlarge them.